Elephanta Caves © Ricardo Martins

-Located on Elephanta Island, in the Arabian Sea off the coast of Mumbai, the Elephanta Caves are a UNESCO World Heritage Site and an absolute must for visitors to Mumbai.
-The island can be reached by an hour long boat ride from the Gateway of India pier.
-The caves feature Shaivistic (the oldest of the four sects of Hindusm) stone sculptures of Hindu deities important to worshippers of Shiva.
-Many of the sculptures in the caves were unfortunately defaced by the Portuguese who, in the 17th century, used the sculptures for target practice.
-However, there is still lots of intricate and impressive art to see.
-Visitors arrive and step off the ferry to walk through a gauntlet of vendors selling all sorts of food and trinkets.
-It is possible to take a ride on a small train to get to the cave site, or to be carried up in chairs.
-The other option is simply to walk.
-Each year, in February, the Elephanta Dance Festival is held outside the caves with lots of local dance troupes performing.
-The island can get very crowded on weekends and public holidays so it is best to go during the week if possible.
+Located on Elephanta Island in the Arabian Sea off the coast of Mumbai, the Elephanta Caves are a UNESCO World Heritage Site and an absolute must for visitors to Mumbai.
+The island can be reached by an hour-hong boat ride from the Gateway of India pier.
+The caves feature Shaivistic (the oldest of the four sects of Hinduism) stone sculptures of Hindu deities important to worshippers of Shiva.
+Unfortunately, the Portuguese defaced many of the sculptures in the caves when they used them for target practice in the 17th century.
+However, there is still a lot of intricate and impressive art to see.